 GI bleeding can be characterized by the presumed location of origin.
 UGIB is defined as bleeding that originates from the esophagus, stomach, or duodenum.
 This accounts for approximately 80% of bleeding events (6).
 LGIB has previously been defined as bleeding that originates distal to the ligament of Treitz but more recently is defined as bleeding distal to the ileocecal valve and throughout the colon.
-LGIB, depending on its anatomic landmarks, accounts for approximately 15%-30% of all GI bleeding events (2,3).
-Finally, small bowel or midgut GI bleeding is defined as bleeding that occurs between the ligament of Treitz to the ileocecal valve and accounts for approximately 5%-10% of GI bleeding events (3,4).
-A more comprehensive clinical overview of GI bleeding is provided in Appendix S2.
+LGIB, depending on its anatomical landmarks, accounts for approximately 15%-30% of all GI bleeding events (2,3).
+Finally, small bowel or midgut GI bleeding is defined as bleeding that occurs between the ligament of Treitz and the ileocecal valve and accounts for approximately 5%-10% of GI bleeding events (3,4).
+A more comprehensive clinical overview of GI bleeding is provided in Supplementary Appendix S2 (see Supplementary Digital Content 1, http://links. lww.com/AJG/D143).